top of page

 ZK: I find inspiration in my current surroundings, perhaps something I've read that has struck a nerve, a lyric, piece of music, cinematic experience, and more.

-TPL: Do you have a favourite place to shoot in?
+TPL: Do you have a favourite place to photograph in?

 ZK: New York City is always my number one spot.
 But I hope to travel to Iran, Japan, Pakistan, and Turkey to create a series of stories.
 Besides actual cities I absolutely love photographing around bridges.
 There is so much interaction happening around a bridge that is prime for photography.